roxmer/bibbox-documentation/docs/installation.md

 If you have access to your hosting providers administration panel you can also rent a domain name like "bibbox.org" and point it to that address.

-To access your BIBBOX from the everywhere on the web, you need to map your host's IP address to the IP and port of your BIBBOX.
-We strongly recommend renting a domain like **bibbox.org** for easier access.
 If your hosting provider offers you an administration panel for managing domains and subdomains, you should use that to point to your BIBBOX.
 Otherwise you can do it yourself using this guide:

 1. On your host machine navigate to your apache configuration directory.
 On Linux base machines this defaults to **/etc/apache2/sites-enabled**.
 2. Create a file named **001-bibbox.conf**.
 On Linux based systems you can do this with `nano 001-bibbox.conf`.
-3. Create a file named **001-bibbox.conf**.
-On Linux based systems you can do this with `nano 001-bibbox.conf`.
-4. Copy this proxy configuration into the file, change the ServerName, ServerALias and the IP:Port combinations with your domain, the IP of the host machine and the port you configured for your virtual machine.
+4. Copy this proxy configuration into the file, change the ServerName, ServerAlias and the IP:Port combinations with your domain, the IP of the host machine and the port you configured for your virtual machine.
 Then save with **Control + O** and **Enter**.

         <VirtualHost *:80>
             ServerName eb3kit.bibbox.org        # Replace this with your domain